High Risk Pregnancy Q & A

 - The age of the woman is a common cause of high-risk pregnancy.
 If a mother is younger than the age of 17, or older than 35, she is at greater risk to experience complications.
 The danger of experiencing a miscarriage or facing genetic complications increases significantly after the age of 40.

 - Pre-existing medical conditions, such as high blood pressure, kidney or heart problems, a history of miscarriage or other problems with previous pregnancies can also lead to a mother being considered high-risk.

 - Medical conditions that develop during pregnancy, such as preeclampsia or gestational diabetes.

 - Pregnancy related issues, such as problems found with the developing fetus, placenta previa, multiple births, or premature labor.

 How Will Nurture Women’s Health Handle My Pregnancy?

 At Nurture Women’s Health, our medical professionals handle high-risk pregnancies with great care.
 Your health and your pregnancy are our top priority.
 If you are determined to be high-risk, we will monitor you carefully, and provide you with the treatment and instruction that you need to achieve the best outcome for your pregnancy.
-Both Dr. Chesshir and Dr. Ellis have the knowledge and the experience to handle your high-risk pregnancy throughout its duration.
+Dr. Ellis has the knowledge and the experience to handle your high-risk pregnancy throughout its duration.
 If you have questions or concerns about being high-risk, please contact our team and make an appointment to speak with a doctor today.